Fukaya A_\infty structures associated to Lefschetz fibrations. II: Homological algebra

 Then, \eqref{eq:wp} makes this into a sheaf of $A_\infty$-algebras.
 Using e.g.\ Cech resolutions, one can associate to this a single $A_\infty$-algebra, whose underlying cohomology is $H^*(\mathbb{P}^1, {\mathcal A} \otimes \mathit{End}({\mathcal E}))$ for some generator ${\mathcal E}$ of the derived category of $\mathbb{P}^1$, for instance ${\mathcal E} = {\mathcal O}_{\mathbb P^1} \oplus {\mathcal O}_{\mathbb P^1}(-1)$.

 (ii) A pencil in classical algebraic geometry also has a base locus (or axis).
 A first idea for its noncommutative analogue is

 but this is not a priori an $A_\infty$-algebra (only a bimodule over $\scrA$, and as such, does not use the full structure of the noncommutative pencil).
+However, even at this level, the notion has geometric significance: we conjecture that for, the noncommutative pencils obtained from anticanonical Lefschetz pencils as in Conjecture \ref{th:conjecture}, \eqref{eq:katz1} is trivial, meaning quasi-isomorphic to zero (this property would distinguish them from Lefschetz fibrations with singular fibre at $\infty$).

 In classical algebraic geometry, (i) and (ii) are related, since (under suitable smoothness assumptions) the graph is obtained by blowing up the base locus.
-Noncommutative counterparts of this relation would be of interest, because they arise when considering the relation between the Fukaya category of an ample hypersurface and the wrapped Fukaya category of its complement. \end{remark}
+Noncommutative counterparts of this relation would be of interest, because they arise when considering the relation between the Fukaya category of an ample hypersurface and the wrapped Fukaya category of its complement.
+Concretely, in the case where \eqref{eq:katz1} is trivial, the Fukaya category of the ample hypersurface should appear as a formal completion of the wrapped Fukaya category of the complement. \end{remark}